Fidelia Bridges often felt lonely and sad, but her exquisite paintings convey a lyrical joy in the birds and flowers she loved.

 When Fidelia Bridges was 15, her father died while overseas in Whampoa.
 He was buried in Macao, China.
 Her mother died three hours before the news of Henry Bridges’ death arrived in Salem.

-Eliza taught school and cared for her orphaned younger siblings, Elizabeth, Fidelia and Henry.
+Fidelia's oldest sister Eliza taught school and cared for her orphaned younger siblings, including Elizabeth and Henry.
 Their father’s death forced Eliza to auction the family furniture and move to a smaller house.